s-expressionists/Maclina/FASL.md

 * `listify-rest-args` pushes to the stack again. `bind-optional-args` and `parse-key-args` do as well.
 (This makes compilation a little easier and cleaner.)
 * `parse-key-args` puts aokp in the low bit instead of the high bit, to simplify the long instruction.
+* `setf-row-major-aref` is replaced with `initialize-array`, which initializes the entire array at once - saves some space and some repeated accesses to grab array

 ## 0.14